Nick Skelton: Education

-Life and career
+Career

 Skelton rode in pony classes with little tuition before taking his pony to Ted and Liz Edgar for help when he was 14.
-He worked for and helped at The Edgars for two years before leaving school with no qualifications to work full-time for them.
-Skelton had plenty of early success with a horse called Maybe, but he went lame just before the Junior European Championships in 1975 and his place in the team looked lost, however O.K a reputedly ordinary horse substituted and Skelton won individual gold.
-After this Skelton began riding more of the Edgar horses, and in 1978 jumped just over 7-foot 7 inches to set a new British record at Olympia with Lastic.
-When Skelton partnered with St James the following year he broke into the senior GB team, of which he has been an integral part ever since.
+He worked for and helped at the Edgars for two years before leaving school with no qualifications to work full-time for them.
+Skelton had plenty of early success with a horse called Maybe, but he went lame just before the Junior European Championships in 1975 and his place in the team looked lost.
+However, a reputedly ordinary horse, O.K., was brought in as a substitute and Skelton won individual gold.
+After this, he began riding more of the Edgar horses and in 1978, at Olympia, jumped just over 7 foot 7 inches on Lastic to set a new British record, which still stands.
+When Skelton partnered with St James the following year he broke into the senior GB team, of which he remained an integral part until his retirement.

-In 1985 Skelton split from the Edgars and went on his own; his main horse at the time, Apollo, went with him and together they formed a partnership that won nearly all the top prizes in the sport, as well as many Championship medals.
+In 1985, Skelton split from the Edgars and went on his own; his main horse at the time, Apollo, went with him and together they formed a partnership that won nearly all the top prizes in the sport, as well as many Championship medals.
 After Apollo, Skelton competed at the top level with many different horses before he teamed up with Dollar Girl in 1992 with the specific target of competing at the Barcelona Olympics.
 Despite the Olympics going badly for them, Skelton and Dollar Girl ultimately won the coveted World Cup Final in Gothenburg in 1995.

-Skelton broke his neck in September 2000 which could have ended his show jumping career, but after retiring in 2001 he recovered and began competing again in 2002.
-Skelton returned to the saddle to partner Arko III, a horse he had been riding as a youngster before breaking his neck.
-Together Skelton and Arko won the British Open title in 2004 at the British Open Show Jumping Championships and many other top prizes.
-Their most disappointing moment came at the Athens Olympics in 2004 where they were leading until the final round.
+In September 2000, Skelton broke his neck in a fall while competing.
+The injury was serious and could have ended his show jumping career, but after retiring in 2001 he recovered and began competing again in 2002.
+Skelton returned to the saddle to partner Arko III, a horse he had ridden before breaking his neck.
+Skelton and Arko won the British Open title in 2004 at the British Open Show Jumping Championships and many other top prizes.
+Their most disappointing moment came at the Athens Olympics in 2004, where they were leading until the final round but finished out of the medals.

-After Arko retired, Skelton revisited an old friend and owner for support and new horses, Gary and Beverley Widdowson now own his competition horses that include Carlo 273, his European Individual Bronze medal partner, Big Star and Unique.
+After Arko retired, Skelton revisited an old friend and owner, Gary Widdowson, for support and new horses.
+Gary and his wife Beverley bought, or co-bought with Skelton, a number of competition horses including Carlo 273, Skelton's European Individual Bronze medal partner, Big Star and Unique.

-He has written an autobiography, Only Falls And Horses, and will soon publish an updated version.